Does SyncBack support my storage device?

 CD-RW/DVD+-RW formatted using UDF (UDF is not required if using

-SyncBackPro), CompactFlash, SD cards, external drives, floppy disks, NAS devices,
+SyncBackPro), USB keys, CompactFlash, SD cards, external drives, NAS devices,

 etc. SyncBack can also access remote drives over the Internet via FTP (all versions),

-FTPS (not SyncBackFree), or SFTP (SyncBackPro only).
+FTPS (not SyncBackLite/Free), or SFTP (SyncBackPro only).
 SyncBackPro can also backup and sync

-with popular cloud services (Amazon S3, Microsoft Azure, Dropbox, Google Drive, Microsoft OneDrive and Box) and via an email account (using your email account to send and receive files as attachments).
+with many cloud services and via an email account (using your email account to send and receive files as attachments).

 With SyncBackPro you can also create your scripts that could give you access to other devices.